gullradriel/TrueTypeFont-Escapade/README.md

 Fire the surprise boxes to reclaim some life/speed/score upgrade bonuses.

+Fire the moving red boxes to avoid being pushed and to win more score.

 # Controls

 - W/S/A/D or arrows or ZQSD : move